 No make-up, moisturiser, soap or sunscreen to the area during the treatment (a small amount of foundation is okay).

 It is important to get the area very wet in the shower at least once daily, no swimming.

 Please be sure to see me in ______ days after starting Efudix.
 (Make this appointment before starting Efudix treatment).

 If the reaction is marked or severe, contact the surgery to be seen immediately.

 The expected reaction is: –

 1st week – mild redness or minimum reaction.

 2nd and 3rd week – red, crusted, possibly uncomfortable.

-During or end of 3rd week – see your dermatologist – usually Efudix is ceased, however, some patients need treatment up to 6 weeks.
+During or at the end of 3rd week – see your dermatologist – usually, Efudix is ceased, however, some patients need treatment for up to 6 weeks.

 4th to 6th week – Recovery – may be pink for one to ten weeks (this can be covered with foundation).